 Our Upcoming Events

-Bicycle Paths (Class 1) are paved rights-of-way completely separated from streets.
-Bicycle paths are often located along waterfronts, creeks, railroad rights-of-way or freeways with a limited number of cross streets and driveways.
+Bike Paths (Class 1) are paved rights-of-way completely separated from streets.
+Bike paths are often located along waterfronts, creeks, railroad rights-of-way or freeways with a limited number of cross streets and driveways.
 These paths are typically shared with pedestrians and often called mixed-use paths.

-Bicycle Lanes (Class 2) give bicyclists striped lanes on streets, designated with specific signage and stencils.
-Bicycle lanes may include buffer striping to provide greater separation between bicyclists and parked or moving vehicles.
-Bicycle lanes are the preferred treatment for all arterial and collector streets on the bikeway network.
-Bicycle lanes should not be installed on low-volume, low-speed residential streets.
-Because of driveways on those streets, bicyclists are safer riding in the middle of the travel lane.
+Bike Lanes (Class 2) are on-street facilities designated for bicyclists using stripes and stencils.
+Bike lanes may include buffer striping to provide greater separation between bicyclists and parked or moving vehicles.
+Bike lanes are the preferred treatment for all arterial and collector streets on the bikeway network, and not typically installed on low-volume, low-speed residential streets.

-Bicycle Routes (Class 3) designate preferred streets for bicycle travel using lanes shared with motor vehicles.
-While the only required treatment is signage, bicycle routes are designated because they are suitable for sharing with motor vehicles and provide better connectivity than other streets.
+Bike Routes (Class 3) are streets designated for bicycle travel and shared with motor vehicles.
+While the only required treatment is signage, streets are designated as bike routes because they are suitable for sharing with motor vehicles and provide better connectivity than other streets.

-- Arterial Bicycle Routes (Class 3A): On some arterial streets, bicycle lanes are not feasible, and parallel streets do not provide adequate connectivity.
-These streets may be designed to promote shared use with lower posted speed limits (preferably 25 mph), shared lane bicycle stencils (“sharrows”), wide curb lanes, and signage.
+Arterial Bike Routes (Class 3A) are installed on arterial streets where bike lanes are not feasible, and parallel streets do not provide adequate connectivity.
+These streets may be designed to promote shared use with lower posted speed limits (preferably 25 mph), shared lane bicycle markings (“sharrows”), and signage.

-- Bicycle Boulevards (Class 3B): Bicycle boulevards are bicycle routes on residential streets that prioritize through trips for bicyclists and reduce delay.
-The route should appeal to cyclists of varied skill levels by providing direct connections on streets with low traffic volumes.
-The route should reduce delay to bicyclists by assigning right-of-way to travel on the route.
-Traffic calming should be introduced as needed to discourage drivers from using the boulevard as a through route.
-Intersections with major streets should be controlled by traffic signals with bicycle actuation.
-Oakland's Bicycle Boulevards will be marked with shared lane bicycle stencils (aka “sharrows”) and signage.
+Bike Boulevards (Class 3B) are bike routes on residential streets that prioritize through trips for bicyclists.
+Traffic calming is included as needed to discourage drivers from using the boulevard as a through route.
+Oakland's Bike Boulevards are marked with shared lane bicycle markings (aka “sharrows”) and signage.

 What is a sharrow?